GavinKingston/ai-case-study/README.md

 * **When was the company incorporated?**

-  *Based on the "whois" domain registry data.
-The [cognition-labs.com](https://cognition-labs.com) domain was registered on January 11, 2024.
+  *Based on the "whois" domain registry data, the [cognition-labs.com](https://cognition-labs.com) domain was registered on January 11, 2024.
 The [twitter](https://twitter.com/cognition_labs) account was created in January 2024.
 With this data, it is assumed that the company was launched in January of 2024.*

 * **How is the company funded?
 How much funding have they received?**

   >*"The company is well funded, including a $21 million Series A led by Founders Fund."*

-  *Sourced from the cognition "about us" page on their website [here](https://www.cognition-labs.com/introducing-devin)*
+  *This information was obtained from the cognition "about us" page on their website [here](https://www.cognition-labs.com/introducing-devin)*

 ## Business Activities